BojanSof/stm32f4x1-cpp-libs/readme.md

 Besides the peripherals library, there are libraries for few external devices, such as OLED and TFT-LCD displays, touch controller, shift-registers, ultrasonic sensor and much more.
 The code is written in C++, following the C++17 standard.
 The [Arm GNU Toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) is used with [CMake](https://cmake.org/) for creating [Ninja](https://ninja-build.org/) build system.
 [Visual Studio Code](https://code.visualstudio.com/) is the code editor of preference and debug configurations are included for it.
-Currently, there is support for [JLink](https://www.segger.com/downloads/jlink/) and [ST-link V2](https://www.st.com/en/development-tools/st-link-v2.html) (including chinese dongles) debuggers which can be used for flashing and debugging the code via SWD.
+Currently, there is support for [JLink](https://www.segger.com/downloads/jlink/) and [ST-link V2](https://www.st.com/en/development-tools/st-link-v2.html) (including Chinese dongles) debuggers, which can be used for flashing and debugging the code via SWD.

 The main purpose of this project is to learn how to use modern C++ in bare-metal programming.